This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Hand Picking Methods

-- Twist gently while pulling upward
+- Twist gently while applying slight upward pressure to loosen naturally

 Tool Usage for Harvesting